ayushxx7/crud/README.md

   It is therefore added as a dev dependency.
   In `package.json` we've added a script with key name `start` to run `nodemon`.

-- On running the server we are getting a Deprecation warning, but according to this answer on StackOverFlow: https://stackoverflow.com/questions/66190532/deprecationwarning-listening-to-events-on-the-db-class-has-been-deprecated-and/66197527, it is safe to ignore the wwarning for now.
+- On running the server we are getting a Deprecation warning, but according to this [answer on StackOverFlow](https://stackoverflow.com/questions/66190532/deprecationwarning-listening-to-events-on-the-db-class-has-been-deprecated-and/66197527), it is safe to ignore the wwarning for now.

 ### [Mongoose Documentation](https://mongoosejs.com/docs/)